-A concentrate produced by pressing or rubbing the removed resin glands, or trichomes, of a cannabis plant together to form brick, slab, or rolled pieces.
-Hashish can be a chocolate brown, greenish khaki, or sandy brown color.
+A concentrate produced by pressing or rubbing together the resin glands of a cannabis plant to form brick, slab, or rolled pieces.
+Hashish can be chocolate brown, greenish khaki, or sandy brown in color.

 “Back in the ’70s, I smoked some Lebanese blonde hashish, but we just called it ‘hash.’
 It was a big piece and you knew it was from Lebanon because you could see the cedar tree seal on it.”

-Hashish, also referred to simply as “hash,” is a cannabis concentrate that’s typically inhaled or smoked.
-Hashish can be made using a few different methods, but the essential steps are removing the trichome glands from a cannabis plant and repeatedly compressing the resin to form a hardened, solid piece.
-It’s arguably one of the oldest types of cannabis concentrates, with written texts referring to Hashish dating as far back as the 12th and 13th centuries.
-The varietable look and feel of Hashish is closely tied to its history and the method used to make it.
+Hashish, also referred to simply as hash, is a cannabis concentrate that’s typically inhaled or smoked.
+Hashish can be made using a few different methods, but the essential steps are removing the trichome glands from a cannabis plant and repeatedly compressing them to form a hardened, solid piece.
+It’s arguably one of the oldest types of cannabis concentrates, with written texts referring to hashish dating as far back as the 12th and 13th centuries.
+The varying look and feel of hashish is closely tied to its history and the method used to make it.

-Sieved Hashish, originating from the Middle East and Central Asia, is made from resin powder that’s been collected from harvested and cured cannabis.
+Sieved hashish, originating in the Middle East and Central Asia, is made from resin powder that’s been collected from harvested and cured cannabis.
 Modern methods use fine mesh or silk fabrics to physically sift and separate the trichomes from the plant material.
 The mesh or fabrics used for sifting have varying pore sizes to help refine and purify the trichomes.
-The resulting powder, or kief, is then pressed and prepared as Hashish slabs or bricks, which can have a flat, hard, or sometimes chalky appearance.
+The resulting powder, or kief, is then pressed and prepared as hashish bars, slabs, or bricks, which can have a flat, hard, or sometimes chalky appearance.

 What makes Hashish Different From Other Cannabis Concentrates?

-Aside from being the world’s oldest cannabis concentrate, Hashish is made of trichome glands, which house many of the beneficial compounds available in the cannabis plant.
+Aside from being the world’s oldest cannabis concentrate, hashish is made of trichome glands, which house many of the beneficial compounds available in the cannabis plant.
 These active molecules — the cannabinoids, terpenes, and flavonoids of cannabis — work synergistically and are shown to have positive medical effects.
-Terpenes have also been shown to aid — even heighten — the effects of THC, CBD, and other cannabinoids.
+Terpenes have also been shown to heighten the effects of THC, CBD, and other cannabinoids.
 In a 2011 study published by the British Journal of Pharmacology, Dr. Ethan B. Russo wrote about the entourage effect of cannabinoids and terpenes.
-Terpenes can really boost and amplify the cannabis experience, and lab studies have shown that flavonoids have anti-inflammatory and antioxidant properties.
+Terpenes can boost and amplify the cannabis experience, and lab studies have shown that flavonoids have anti-inflammatory and antioxidant properties.

-Another standout quality of Hashish is that it’s a low-tech concentrate: it’s doesn’t require lab-grade equipment or solvents to safely produce.
+Another standout quality of hashish is that it’s a low-tech concentrate: its production doesn’t require lab-grade equipment or solvents.

-The most common way to use Hashish is to smoke it, either by itself or combined with flower.
-You may find references to eating it, but edibles provide much tastier options and are easier to dose than eating Hashish by itself.
+The most common way to use hashish is to smoke it, either by itself or combined with flower.
+You may find references to eating it, but edibles provide much tastier options and are easier to dose than eating hashish by itself.
 Hashish produces a thicker smoke than flower alone.
-Additionally, Hashish made with fresher resins makes you cough more than Hash made with aged resins, since aged resins have had more time to dry, allowing for moisture content and terpenes to evaporate from the trichome glands.
+Additionally, hashish made with fresher resins makes you cough more than hash made with aged resins.
+Older resins have had more time to dry, allowing for moisture content and terpenes to evaporate from the trichome glands.

-One of the simplest ways of using Hashish is a to add it to a bowl of flower in a bong, bubbler, or pipe to boost the potency and effects.
+One of the simplest ways of using hashish is to add it to a bowl of flower in a bong, bubbler, or pipe, boosting the potency and effects.

-Hashish can be also be incorporated in a joint and smoked.
-(If you’re attempting this for the first time, it may be easier to avoid using a rolling machine.)
-Before adding any Hashish, first lay out your rolling paper and then add a layer of ground flower.
-Drier, chalkier Hashish can be crushed or cut up, and then sprinkled in the flower before it’s rolled.
+Hashish can be also be incorporated into a joint and smoked.
+(If you’re attempting this for the first time, it may be easier- if you avoid using a rolling machine.)
+Before adding any hashish, first lay out your rolling paper and then add a layer of ground flower.
+Drier, chalkier hashish can be crushed or cut up, and then sprinkled in the flower before it’s rolled.

-Stickier, higher quality Hashish softens and is malleable when warmed.
+Stickier, higher quality hashish softens and is malleable when warmed.
 You can warm it up by rolling it gently in the palms of your hands.
 Form it into a thin serpentine shape, then place it on top of the flower.
 Slowly roll the joint and secure the edges.
-The rolled Hashish should now be secured in the center of your joint and surrounded by a layer of flower.
-The only steps left are to twist and light the end of your joint, then inhale from the opposite end.
+The rolled hashish should now be secured in the center of your joint and surrounded by a layer of flower.

 Hashish can also be smoked on its own.

-“Hot knifing,” taking “knife hits” or “knife tokes” refers to a smoking method where two metal knives, usually butter knives, are heated on a hot surface, like the coils of an electric range.
+“Hot knifing,” taking “knife hits” or “knife tokes” refers to a method for smoking hash where two metal knives, usually butter knives, are heated on a hot surface, like the coils of an electric range.
 The knives are placed on the hot surface until they are very hot or glowing a reddish color.
-A piece of Hashish is place on the heated part of a flat knife blade.
-The second knife is placed over the Hashish, which helps it steady the Hashish as well as increasing the rate of burn in order to yield more smoke.
-When the Hashish starts to smoke between the knife blades, the smoker holds a funnel-shaped instrument (such as a 2-liter soda bottle cut in half) to the mouth and places the wide end over the knives to capture as much smoke as possible while inhaling.
+A piece of hashish is placed on the heated part of the flat knife blade.
+The second knife is placed over the hashish, which helps steady the hashish and increase the burn rate, yielding more smoke.
+When the hashish starts to smoke, the smoker holds the small end of a funnel-shaped instrument (such as a 2-liter soda bottle cut in half) to their mouth and places the wide end over the knives to capture as much smoke as possible while inhaling.

-When smoking Hashish by itself in a pipe, it’s highly recommended to use a screen to prevent the smoldering piece of Hashish from entering the pipe and accidentally being inhaled.
+Pipes are also a convenient way to smoke hash.
+When smoking hashish by itself in a pipe, use a screen to prevent the smoldering piece of hashish from entering the pipe and accidentally being inhaled.
 Screens can be a mesh style of either stainless steel or titanium, or a glass style that’s shaped like a flower or star.
-The screen is placed in the opening of the pipe’s bowl and a piece of Hashish is placed on top of the screen.
-Heat the Hashish with a lighter or hemp wick until you see a steady wisp of smoke emerge.
-Remove the heat and then inhale from the mouthpiece.
+Place the screen in the opening of the pipe’s bowl and put a piece of hashish on top.
+Heat the hashish with a lighter or hemp wick until you see a steady wisp of smoke emerge.
+Remove the heat and inhale from the mouthpiece.